-Fraser Health's year to date performance of 202.8 is not meeting the internally-set target of 160.0.
-The year over year chart shows more patients waited for an inpatient bed in the first seven fiscal periods of this year compared to the same periods in the previous year.
-Five of our hospitals (Delta, Eagle Ridge, Fraser Canyon, Mission and Peace Arch) met their targets.
-The remaining hospitals are working hard to achieve their targets.
+Fraser Health's year to date performance of 209.1 is not meeting the internally-set target of 160.0.
+The year over year chart shows more patients waited for an inpatient bed in this year compared to the previous year.
+Five of our hospitals (Delta, Eagle Ridge, Fraser Canyon, Mission and Peace Arch) continue to meet their targets.
+We anticipate that we will see significant improvement in the volume of patients admitted in our Emergency Departments awaiting inpatient beds as we navigate the current CoVID situation.
+The unprecedented reduction in Emergency visits and admissions means that we are able to efficiently move our patients from the Emergency Department to appropriate ward beds.